Kelmar/lepton-di/README.md

 ## Life Cycles

 Lepton has various utilites for managing object lifetimes.
+Objects can have one of three lifecycles:

+* Transient
+  This is the default lifetime of a registered class.
+Transient objects are not managed by the scope, they are simply created and returned.

+* Scoped
+  Scoped objects have their lifetimes tied to the life of the scope that created them.
+Once the scope is destroied, those objects will also be destroied.

+* Singleton
+  A singleton object will be created once per container, which are for the lifetime of the application.

 ### Scopes